 Office Hours for Spring 2018

 Monday, Tuesday, Wednesday, Thursday, Friday

 - Chair advising must be by appointment.
 All declared majors and minors must meet with the Department Chair (during advising event or individually) once per semester.

 - Advising events are scheduled throughout the semester.
-For Spring 2018: February 8, 12, 26 and May 3, May 9.
-Check SFSU email for Evites.
+Check @mail.sfsu.edu email for Evites.

 - Use the Chair's Request Form to expedite contact and resolve:

 - Wade Nobles, Ph.D.